-Side Return Extensions are generally used on older Victorian/Georgian style homes were extra spaces were added to the rear of the properties as housing demands increased.
-The left over passage to the garden area is often an underutilised and narrow space used as storage.
+Side Return Extensions are a popular form of house extension, especially in town and city centres.
+The side return a small pathway that runs down the side of a house that leads to the rear garden.
+This small strip of outdoor space is most found on older Victorian or Georgian style buildings where quick extensions were added to the rear of the properties as housing demands increased.
+The left-over passage to the garden area is often an underutilised and narrow space used as storage.

 As you are generally extending out to meet the party wall in most terrace houses you will lose any side light you had achieved through the original wall.
-In this instance using a large glass roof over the whole area will maximise your natural light influx and create a much lighter space than you had previously.
+Using a glass roof over the extension will maximise the natural light influx and create a much lighter space than was there previously.

 By introducing a side return extension to the rear of the property you have to also now change your access point to the garden.
 This is normally a great opportunity to introduce as much glass as possible to the rear elevation of the home.